 Designing an Older Adult Ministry, Gentzler, Richard H. Jr., 1989.

+Another format for Bibliography could be:

+Gentzler, Richard H. Jr., 1989 Designing an Older adult ministry, Nashville TN: Upper Room Press.

+This format allows for the in-text citations as I have already noted.

 From Age-ing to Sage-ing: A Revolutionary Approach to Growing Older, Shalomi-Schacter, Zalman and Miller, Ronald S., 2014.